OHIO RIVER PARK

 Economic Activity at the Site

-As of December 2017, EPA had data on one on-site business.
-This business employed 14 people and generated an estimated $500,000 in annual sales revenue.
+As of December 2018, EPA had data on 2 on-site businesses.
+These businesses employed 14 people and generated an estimated $633,000 in annual sales revenue.
 View additional information about redevelopment economics at Superfund sites.

 Activity and Use Limitations